Nera26/pokerhub/docs/runbooks/websocket-latency.md

 The `socket-load` harness (`npm run perf:socket-load`) exercises WebSocket actions at scale and enforces latency and throughput thresholds.
-CI publishes the generated `metrics/` directory as an artifact.
+CI publishes the generated `metrics/` directory as an artifact. `scripts/check-backpressure.ts` re-runs the harness and fails if `ws_outbound_queue_depth` exceeds 80 messages or if the global action counters reach their configured limit.

 Thresholds: